Liberty Justice Center

 Ties to the Bradley Foundation

-The Liberty Justice Center is a member of the Goldwater Institute's litigation alliance, a project started in 2014.
+The Liberty Justice Center was a member of the Goldwater Institute's litigation alliance, a project started in 2014, but no longer appears to exist.
 The Milwaukee-based Lynde and Harry Bradley Foundation provided $350,000 in seed money for litigator Clint Bolick's “initiative to create a state litigation alliance” (Report: Goldwater Institute, 2016).
 The Bradley Price recipient Bolick was vice president for litigation at the Goldwater Institute at the time.
 Today Bolick is on the Arizona Supreme Court.
 The state litigation alliance, according to Bradley internal documents, “helps research and identify those states that have the greatest potential for advancing state-constitutional law – then trains and, if asked, mentors attorneys who can either lead or staff existing or newly-created legal centers elsewhere, with an intensive ‘litigation boot camp’ for interested conscripts."

 In all, Bradley has contributed $600,000 to the state litigation alliance because it “retains great potential to continue maximizing the benefit of Bradley’s much other recent strategic grantmaking to improve conservative infrastructures” (Goldwater Institute, Grant History Record, 11/10/14).